3 Things to Consider for a Seamless Settlement Process

 The purpose of the inspection is to ensure the property is in the same condition as it was when they signed the contract, and that any agreed repairs, inclusions, and/or inclusions are in order.
 As such, you should use the settlement period to complete any outstanding tasks as per the contract of sale.

-2 - Deep clean and complete moving admin tasks
+2 - deep clean and complete moving admin tasks

 Once you reach settlement, it’s moving time.